What is the intrapreneurship process?

 (3) “Coalition-building” (p.228) – getting others to actively support and engage, obtaining investment and resources.
 This stage also includes “horse-trading…offering promises of payoffs from the project in exchange for the support of…time and money” (p.223); and

 (4) “Mobilization and completion” (p.229).
-External communication is a critical part of this stage to ensure that the intrapreneur maintains and gains credibility for progressing the project well and delivering according to the promises he or she made.
+External communication is a critical part of this stage to ensure that the intrapreneur maintains and gains credibility for progressing the project well and delivering their promises.

 To Rosabeth Moss Kanter’s (1983) stages could be added one of reflection and review.